guiihenrikee/guiihenrikee/README.md

 ### Hello!
 My Name is <strong>Guilherme!</strong>

+🎓 💼 🌱
+I am an experienced Support Analyst and a Software Developer Student.
+I am a highly motivated person, and constantly developing my skills.
+I have extensive technical knowledge, I am working for a long time with customer service, and developed an outstanding interpersonal capacity.
-🎓 I am a student of the Systems Analysis and Development course at IFPR - Londrina.
-Finishing on March/23
+I just finished my degree in Systems Analysis and Development at IFPR and I am currently studying about Microsoft Azure and 365 applications.

-💼 Currently working as a support analyst at TCS.

-🌱 I am studying to become a developer.
-I am currently learning Javascript, Node and React.

 <a href="https://www.linkedin.com/in/guiihenrikee/" target="_blank"><img alt="LinkedIn" src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>
 </p>